 Each week on Wednesday I posted a new blog.
 This month I wrote a couple ranting pieces.

 I read the memoirs of Edie Olczyk and I was inspired, and made me fall deeper for hockey.
-Here is my review
+Check it out on Goodreads.